aridjayarecipes/cutesrecipes.web.app/content/post/2065-simple-way-to-make-homemade-star-fruit-kamarahk-cambola-karmanga-khati-mithi-pickle.md

 1. Heat the oil in the kadhai, till smoke come.
 Transfer to a plate.
 1. Take 2 tsp heated mustard oil and jaggery.
 Allow to melt jaggery.
 Then add 1 tsp oil and hing powder.
 1. Mix the sun dried star fruit pieces and ground masala powder.
 Mix well.
 Add rest oil and again mix well.
 1. Keep in a clean and airtight container the prepared pickle.
 Ensure to keep under sun for 3 days.
-Yummy Star fruit is pickle is ready to enjoy. - Thanks -  - *** I didn&#39;t need extra salt to add. -  - ****If you need to add extra salt, it&#39;s better to fry the salt with masala seeds as salt discharge water.
+Yummy Star fruit is pickle is ready to enjoy. - Thanks -  - *** I didn't need extra salt to add. -  - ****If you need to add extra salt, it's better to fry the salt with masala seeds as salt discharge water.
 It may affect the pickle.